Enjoy the Dog-Friendly Beaches in Manitoba

 Located in western Manitoba, Spruce Woods Provincial Park consists of 269 square kilometres of spruce parkland, forest, mixed grass prairie, and the Spirit Sands.
 The Spirit Sands is a desert-like area that features sand dunes that tower up to 30 metres.
 If you’re lucky you may catch a glimpse of Manitoba’s only lizard, the Northern prairie skink, or see the Western hognose snake and cacti – all unique to Manitoba!
 You can find the dog-friendly swimming area next to the footbridge along the southeast shoreline.

 Turtle Mountain Provincial Park, Boissevain

 Turtle Mountain Provincial Park is located in the southwestern portion of Manitoba.
-The park is known for its bike trails, fishing, back country cabins and canoe routes.
-The dog-freindly swimming area can be found at the west end of the main beach, just east of the boat launch area.
+The park is known for its bike trails, fishing, backcountry cabins and canoe routes.
+The dog-friendly swimming area can be found at the west end of the main beach, just east of the boat launch area.

 Wekusko Falls Provincial Park, Snow Lake